 By varying the levels of Nickel, Iron, and other metals in Mu-Metal formulations, the alloy can exhibit differing levels of permeability and magnetic shielding properties.
-As a result, Mu-Metal is used in a variety of applications, including:
+As a result, acid etching of Mu-Metal is used in a variety of applications, including:

 - Computer terminals

 - Transformer magnetic core

 - Automotive instrumentation

 - Medical diagnostic equipment

 - Audio amplifiers

 - Magnetic shielding from Mu-Metal works not by blocking magnetic fields but providing a path for the magnetic field lines around the shielded area